gjermundgaraba/bjaanes.github.io/_posts/2016-01-30-picks-of-the-month-january-2016.md

 We recently had a bunch of snow fall at home, and since running outside in a bunch of snow is completely out of the question for me, I turned to Cross-Country Skiing.

-Turns out, it&#8217;s super fun!
+Turns out, it's super fun!

 I have skied before, but it was almost 10 years ago, and probably not voluntarily.

 After a couple of clumsy runs on the local ski track, I can finally get around at a pretty OK pace.
-It&#8217;s still not Petter Northug or Therese Johaug, but it&#8217;s enough to get me out of breath.
+It's still not Petter Northug or Therese Johaug, but it's enough to get me out of breath.

 So, if you have snow, and want a fun way to exercise: try Cross-Country Skiing.